Galadon123/Linux-Networking/Lab-6-Linux bridge network among namespaces.md

 These commands append rules to the FORWARD chain of the iptables firewall.
 They specify that any traffic coming into or going out of the v-net interface (which represents our Linux bridge) should be accepted, allowing it to pass through without any restrictions.

-**Clean Up**Cleanup step is essential for efficient resource management, avoiding conflicts, enhancing security, and maintaining system simplicity.
+**Clean Up**: Cleanup step is essential for efficient resource management, avoiding conflicts, enhancing security, and maintaining system simplicity.